Learn about cross contamination of bacteria in schools, food poisoning bacteria and where and how you can get them

 Warm up:

-- chalk on children’s hands (different colours representing different bacteria)
+- children’s hands to be covered in chalk (different colours representing different bacteria)

 Discuss results of chalk experiment: